kadena-community/kadena.js/packages/apps/tools/TESTPLAN.md

   - Users can fund existing accounts with 100 coins on any chain on Testnet.
 - Transactions
   - Users can track a cross chain transfer by providing a valid request key and see transfer info on the page.
-  - Users can fund existing accounts with 100 coins on any chain on Testnet.

 ## 3. Test Scenarios